jrconway3/lt-maker/docs/source/appendix/Item-Component-Reference.md

 | **Targets Units** | Any unit within range, regardless of team, can be targeted. |
 | **Targets Enemies** | Can only target enemy units. |
 | **Targets Allies** | Can only target allied units, including green units (assuming a player is using the item). |
+| **EvalSpecialRange** | Takes a condition accepting `x`, `y` that will limit what positions relative to the unit can be targeted within range.
+For example, the condition `x == 0 or y == 0` will lock the range to a "cross" shape, allowing the unit to shoot directly vertically or horizontally.
 | **Eval Target Restrict** | This component takes a string that will be evaluated in python.
 If the string evaluates to false for a targeted unit they cannot be targeted by this weapon.
 See an upcoming guide for options when creating these strings. |
 | **Empty Tile Target Restrict** | Used in conjunction with Targets Anything to restrict the target to empty tiles. |
 | **Minimum Range** | A fixed integer that sets the minimum range of an item.
 Zero means that it can target the user.
 Unneeded for usable items.
 Don't go into the negatives. |